-Rajiv Vinnakota is the Executive Vice President of the Youth & Engagement division at the Aspen Institute, a new venture focusing on youth leadership development, civic engagement, and social justice.
+Rajiv Vinnakota is the executive vice president of Youth and Engagement Programs at the Aspen Institute, a new venture focusing on youth leadership development, civic engagement, and social justice.

 Raj is a former trustee and executive committee member for Princeton University, former national chair of its annual giving committee, and former executive committee member for its Aspire capital campaign.
 In 2009, he received the Woodrow Wilson Award, the highest honor that Princeton bestows on an undergraduate alumnus.
 Raj is an Echoing Green fellow and an Ashoka fellow.
 Raj is married and has one daughter and two cats.
 He loves basketball, working out and learning from his daughter.